Bielefeld: Main sights

 The largest church is the Neustädter Marienkirche, a Gothic hall church dating back to 1293, completed 1512.
 It stands 78 m tall and has a length of 52 m.
 Historically speaking, this building is considered to be the most precious possession of the town.
 It was the starting point of the Protestant Reformation in Bielefeld in 1553.
 A valuable wing-altar with 13 pictures, known as the Marienaltar is also kept inside.
 The baroque spires were destroyed in World War II and later replaced by two unusually-shaped "Gothic" clocktowers.
 The altarpiece of the Bielefeld church Neustädter Marienkirche from around 1400 is among the most prominent masterpieces of artwork of the German Middle Ages.
 Two of the altarpieces, The Flagellation and The Crucifixion are now in the collection of the Metropolitan Museum of Art in New York.

 Bielefeld is also the seat of the two largest Protestant social welfare establishments (Diakonie) in Europe, the Bethel Institution and the Evangelisches Johanneswerk.

-Other important cultural sights of the region are the art museum (Kunsthalle), the Rudolf-Oetker-Halle concert hall, and the city's municipal botanical garden (Botanischer Garten Bielefeld).
+Other important cultural sights of the region are the art museum (Kunsthalle), the Rudolf-Oetker-Halle concert hall, the city's municipal botanical garden (Botanischer Garten Bielefeld) and the Olderdissen Heimat-Zoo, a zoological garden based on German wildlife.
 Bielefeld is home to the widely known Bielefelder Kinderchor, founded in 1932 by Friedrich Oberschelp as the first mixed children's choir in Germany.
 It became famous for its recordings and concerts of traditional German Christmas carols, filling the Rudolf-Oetker-Halle several times each season.
 Foreign tours have taken the choir to many European countries, and also the U.S. and Japan.

 On Hünenburg there is an observation tower, next to a 164 m radio tower.

 Sport

 Bielefeld is home to the professional football team DSC Arminia Bielefeld.
-Currently a member of 1.
-Bundesliga in the 2020–2021 season, the club plays at the SchücoArena stadium in the west of the town centre.
+Currently a member of the 2.
+Liga in the 2025–26 season, the club plays at the SchücoArena stadium in the west of the town centre.

 Bielefeld is home to the Radrennbahn Bielefeld bike racing track.